perturber/StableEMRIFisher/docs/installation.rst

 Installing from Source
 ~~~~~~~~~~~~~~~~~~~~~~

-Our package StableEMRIFisher is both CPU and GPU agnostic.
-If installing directly from source, you can do so by cloning the repository and running the
+StableEMRIFisher works on both CPUs and GPUs.
+If installing directly from source, you can do so by cloning the repository and running the following commands:
-following commands.

 .. code-block:: bash